Japanese boxer who spent decades on death row before release attends Mass by Pope Francis | The Japan Times

 One of the judges who convicted Hakamada acknowledged later that he had serious questions about the case from the start.

-“Capital punishment always adds another death to one already inflicted,” Marazziti said.

-“It is a lie told to the families of the victims.
-It promises justice and promises healing from pain.
-Instead it freezes resentment and leaves people spending years waiting for revenge.”

-Public opinion polls show a majority of Japanese favors the death penalty.
+Public opinion polls show a majority of Japanese favor the death penalty.